shikhalakra/bracketPressUsage/README.md

 Steps 6: Login with credentials provided in Registration page.
 You will land to the competition result page.

-All the Snapshots of website usage are attached in the doc file in this folder.

 Contact me on shikhalakra.ml@gmail.com in case of any clarity.